wuqui/methling241/pages/student page.md

-- What do I want to learn about in this course?
 - Which project do I want to apply the methods to?
 	- What is the paper for?
 	- term paper: for which course?
 	- course topic?
 	- course lecturer?
 	- thesis: BA, MA?
 	- supervisor?
 - Which topic (area) do I want to work on?
 - Which research questions and hypothesis do I want to work on?
 - Which data could I use?